vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 Associations are essential to every self respecting web app that has a little bit of complexity.
 A post that belongs to a user, a listing that has many ratings and so forth are the bread and butter developers have for breakfast any day of the week.
 Seen from that perspective it, becomes obvious that for more complex scenarios factories need to be bullet proof and easy to handle—at least in order to not mess with your TDD mojo.
 Emulating model associations via FactoryGirl is relatively straightforward I’d say.
 That in itself is quite amazing in my mind.
 Achieving a high level of ease and convenience for building complex data sets makes the practice of TDD a no-brainer and so much more effective.

 The new Q has hacker skills and needs to own a decent computer right?
-In this case you have a **Computer** class and its instances belong to the **Quartermaster** class.
+In this case you have a **Computer** class and its instances belong to instances of the **Quartermaster** class.
 Easy right?

 ``` ruby
 FactoryGirl.define do